 Since his return to the University of North Texas, Dr. Sovík has been promoted to the rank of Full Professor, has received UNT's coveted 'fessor Graham award for his "Outstanding Teaching & Dedication to Students," and has been recognized as an "Outstanding Teacher of the Honors College."

-Research: Dr. Sovík has authored numerous translations, articles, and papers on such disparate topics as university administration and management, the history of music theory, American popular music, technology applied to distance learning, traditional Japanese medicine, and military history and ethics.
+Research: Dr. Sovík has authored numerous translations, articles, and papers on such disparate topics as university administration and management, the history of music theory, American popular music, technology applied to distance learning, traditional Japanese medicine, military history and ethics, and historical theology.
 He is a regular participant at international conferences and colloquia with over 100 academic presentations in the United States, Canada, Guatemala, and the Czech Republic, and has presented keynote addresses at such gatherings as the Millennial Conference of Unitas Fratrum Scholars, the Southeast Conference of the College Music Society, and the UNT New Student Convocation.
-In recognition of his international reputation, in 2013 he was asked to sit as a member of the review board of the Czech Science Foundation.

 Dr. Sovík's primary research field is the "History of Music Theory in Central Europe during the Medieval and Renaissance Eras."
 His on-going "30-year project" is the translation and commentary on Glaucidius of Moravia's The Arts of War, Peace, Leadership, and Governance, with Practical Instructions on How to Live Well and to be Loved Even by the Most Vile and Putrid of Your Enemies (c.
 1558).
 A preliminary study of Dr. Sovík's work was published in Kosmas: Czechoslovak and Central European Journal.

 Teaching: Dr. Sovík's secondary research field is "Popular Music in American Culture," with enrollment in his popular music classes typically exceeding 1,700 students during the course of any academic year.
 These classes are delivered in both the traditional and large-lecture classroom settings, as internet classes, and in both podcast and videocast formats; in 2010 the course was purchased by McGraw-Hill Education for international distribution.
-Following "Women in Rock" in Women and Music in America Since 1900: An Encyclopedia (Oryx Press), his most recent publication in the field has been Popular Music in Our American Culture: Rethinking Music through the Ears of Music, Volume I (McGraw-Hill).
+Following "Women in Rock" in Women and Music in America Since 1900: An Encyclopedia (Oryx Press), his most recent publication in the field has been *Popular Music in Our American Culture: Rethinking Music through the Ears of Music (From the Discovery of America to the Antebellum South) (McGraw-Hill).

-As one of the institution's most dynamic personalities, Dr. Sovík directs and serves as emcee for the university's "Halloween Shake-&-Bake" and "The Mean Green Talent Show" – both produced by students enrolled in his popular music classes and open to all students of the university as well as to the entire DFW community.
+As one of the institution's most dynamic personalities, Dr. Sovík directs and serves as emcee for the university's "Halloween Shake-&-Bake," university's "Valentine's Day Walk-Off," and "The Mean Green Talent Show" – all produced by students enrolled in his popular music classes and open to all students of the university as well as to the entire DFW community.